-- Before each class, watch the posted lecture videos. - During each class, keep your phone in your backpack to avoid temptation.
+- Before each class, watch the posted lecture videos and complete the associated quizzes. - During each class, keep your phone in your backpack to avoid temptation.
 Try each problem yourself to the best of your ability.
 Solving the in-class problems builds the problem-solving skills you will need to complete the homework and exam problems. - After each class, compare your solution to the in-class problem to the solution I will provide.
-Make note of anywhere you struggled or have questions and make a plan for how to strengthen that skill. - Early in the week, start the homework so you have a chance to seek out help if necessary. - Anytime you need it, seek out additional help from: - Supplemental Instruction schedule is posted in the left sidebar of our Blackboard course. - Drop-In Group Study work together with other students or ask me questions, schedule on first page of syllabus. - HPAO tutoring schedule on their website soon. - Tutoring from the lab TAs schedule on the door of Lewis 104. - Set up a 1:1 appointment with me just send me an email with a list of times you are available!
+Finish and submit the jump-start problems we start in class.
+Make note of anywhere you struggled or have questions and make a plan for how to strengthen that skill. - Early in the week, start the homework so you have a chance to seek out help if necessary. - Anytime you need it, seek out additional help from: - Supplemental Instruction schedule is posted in the left sidebar of our Blackboard course.

+- Drop-In Group Study work together with other students or ask me questions.
+The schedule is on the second page of the syllabus. - HPAO tutoring schedule on their website soon. - Tutoring from the lab TAs schedule on the door of Lewis 104. - Set up a 1:1 appointment with me just send me an email with a list of times you are available.
 Also do this if you need to talk about something confidential that requires privacy.

-Academic Honesty:
+Academic Honesty

 You may work with other students on the homework questions, but you cannot copy their work.
 Make sure that all work submitted is your own, so that you would be able to fully explain it to me or redo a similar problem if asked.
-Uploading the materials from this class to Chegg, Coursehero, or other cheating websites or using any solutions that are posted there would violate the UM Standards of Honesty.
-Consequences for academic dishonesty depend on the seriousness of the offense and will be at least a zero on the assignment or exam and may include an overall grade of F.
+Uploading the materials from this class to Chegg, Coursehero, or other cheating websites or using any solutions that are posted there would violate the UM Standards of Honesty Consequences for academic dishonesty depend on the seriousness of the offense and will be at least a zero on the assignment or exam and may include an overall grade of F.